alba-lang/lang-spec/sphinx/source/backend/js/general.rst

         }
     }

-It the pattern match matches on more than one pattern, the corresponding ``switch/case`` has to be nested deeper.
+If the pattern match matches on more than one pattern, the corresponding ``switch/case`` has to be nested deeper.

 We use an object ``state`` to represent the arguments which are passed from any